 How To Start A Nonprofit In South Carolina

 To start a nonprofit corporation in South Carolina, you must file nonprofit Articles of Incorporation with the South Carolina Secretary of State.
 You can submit your articles in person, by mail, or online.
 The articles of incorporation cost $25 to file.
+If you file online you'll also need to pay a $7.50 processing fee.
 Once filed with the state, the articles of incorporation officially create your South Carolina nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a South Carolina Nonprofit Guide: